Energy-efficient appliances & products

 In addition to heating, cooling, lighting and hot water, appliances consume a large amount of energy in the home.
 To have the most energy efficient home possible, you need to go beyond the proper use of appliances (e.g., turning off, unplugging, regularly cleaning).
 In some cases, the only way to see true energy gains is to replace outdated appliances.
 Older appliances can be extremely inefficient, especially compared to the more modern ENERGY STAR®-rated appliances.
 Below you will find a list of some of the best appliances on the market today in terms of energy efficiency, according to ENERGY STAR, as well as some tips on how to get the most out of these modern machines.1

-Clothes washers are another energy guzzler you might want to replace if you have an older model, especially if it is a top loader, which is much less efficient than a front loader.
-Washing machines built before 2003 are known to be especially inefficient and could be costing you around $210 per year on average to hold onto.4
+Clothes washers are another energy guzzler you might want to replace if you have an older model, specifically a top loader, which is much less efficient than a front loader.
+Washing machines built before 2003 are known to be especially inefficient and could be costing you around $190 per year on average to hold onto.4

 Whichever dishwasher you select, be sure to choose one with several washing options — and then use those options.
 Choosing a lighter wash whenever possible will help cut down on water and electricity costs.
 And stay away from the heated dry option.
 It's usually not needed and can rack up energy costs with little to no benefit to you.

-According to the U.S. Department of Energy, water heating is the second biggest consumer of electricity next to HVAC systems.9 As with most appliances, the older your water heater is, the more likely it is to be quite inefficient.
+According to the U.S. Department of Energy, water heaters are the second largest consumer of electricity next to HVAC systems.8 As with most appliances, the older your water heater is, the more likely it is to be quite inefficient.
 Not only are modern water heaters incredibly more efficient, but today, the market includes a variety of technologically advanced, highly efficient water heaters that take energy efficiency to a whole other level, including solar water heaters and whole-home tankless water heaters.
 We’ll detail the various pros and cons of these different options below.

 High-efficiency electric and gas water heaters